NicoHambauer/mps-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Deployment

+The app is currently deployed on [firebase](https://mps-ang.firebaseapp.com/) for Inspection and Adaption as well as for the final Release for MPS Übung 1.

+It can also be found at a [second firebase link](https://mps-ang.web.app/)